mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **SMS Channel**

 * **Double Opt-In** - The Double Opt-In workflow for SMS guarantees that users explicitly opt-in to receive messages when the request is initiated from their device.
 Users initiate the consent process by sending an inbound SMS message.
 Upon confirming their consent, a follow-up message is sent, requesting final verification.
 If a user profile does not exist, it is created upon successful confirmation.
+[Learn more](../sms/sms-configuration.md#create-api)

    Note that this only applies to Sinch and Infobip SMS providers.